Sidewalk Fish

 Another small addition that I added near the end of development, to add some thematic flavor to the game, was to make the timer be a cyclone in a bottle.
 Correctly using the contraption means the other player has less time to complete their task.
 This makes the game more entertaining by giving the other player something to do to affect the outcome of the game while the player who has the active turn attempts to grab the fish.

-This project was also a great experience for learning how to write good testing questions, as the quality of the questions and resulting responses improved over time.
-For instance, I would likely not use a 3 choice answer in the future, to prevent too many people picking the middle option when they shouldn’t happen.
+This project was also a great experience for learning how to write good testing questions, as the quality of the questions and resulting responses improved over time and future projects.
+For instance, I learned to not use a 3 or odd numbered choice answer in the future.
+People will tend to choose the middle option if given an odd number of choices, and forcing people to pick a side if they have mixed or balanced feelings can give more nuanced feedback.